Hashir-a/Hashir-a/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# A passionate Full-Stack Engineer.
+#### Passionate Full-Stack Engineer.
 Committed to pushing boundaries in AI & Machine Learning applications.

+- 🔭 I’m currently working on full-stack applications
+- 🌱 I’m currently learning DevOps
+- 👯 I’m looking to collaborate on Nodejs, React, Python, Ruby on Rails
+- 💬 Ask me about any of the above technologies
+- 📫 How to reach me: https://www.linkedin.com/in/hashir-mohsineen-76b22115b